 Unpublished photos are usually returned unless there is a strong possibility that they may be used in future publications of The Naturist Society.
 We prefer to retain a file copy of photos or illustrations that are published.
 If you must have your photos or other materials returned, indicate this at the time of submission.
 Label all photos, disks, or other materials with your name, address, phone, and/or e-mail address.
 Articles and disks generally are not returned, whether used or unused.
 Never send originals or the only existing copy of your article, photos, or other materials.
 Send only duplicates.

 Writing for N for the most part is a volunteer activity.
-Occasionally N will pay for a solicited article according to terms agreed upon in advance.
 The staff will be happy to discuss this further on a case-by-case basis.
 As a general rule, N does not pay for:

 - Unsolicited text submissions.